nibalizer/istio101-blitz/workshop/exercise-1/README.md

 1. Install the IBM Cloud [command line interface](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).

-2. Log in to the IBM Cloud CLI.
-If you have a federated account, include the `[--sso]` flag.
+2. Log in to the IBM Cloud CLI by following the prompts.

     ```bash
-    ibmcloud login [--sso]
+    ibmcloud login
     ```

-    or if you have an api key, use:
-    ```bash
-    ibmcloud login --apikey {apikey}
-    ```

 3. Install the IBM Cloud Kubernetes Service plug-in.

     ```bash
     ibmcloud plugin install container-service -r Bluemix
     ```

 4. To verify that the plug-in is installed properly, run `ibmcloud plugin list`.
 The Container Service plug-in is displayed in the results as `container-service`.

 5. Initialize the Container Service plug-in and point the endpoint to your region.
-For example when prompted, enter `5` for `us-east`.
+For example when prompted, enter `6` for `us-south`.
     ```bash
     $ ibmcloud cs region-set
     Choose a region: